This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Why?
 Because they’re made from a bronze composition consisting of 95% copper and 5% zinc.
 That might not seem all that unusual until you realize that high-volume copper content makes a penny more valuable for its metal than for the face value of the coin.

-That’s right… The 1975 penny contains approximately 2 cents’ worth of copper.
+That’s right… The 1975 penny contains approximately 2 to 3 cents’ worth of copper.
 That effectively means all 1975 pennies are worth saving for their copper content alone!

 It’s presently illegal to melt Lincoln pennies, but these coins are still traded for their speculative value.
 They’re also valued by fans of elongated penny novelty coins — because flattening copper coins doesn’t leave silvery colored streaks like post-1981 zinc-based pennies do when rolled through a machine.

-So, yes, be sure to save all 1975 pennies, because they’re worth about 2 cents each even in worn condition.
+So, yes, be sure to save all 1975 pennies, because they’re worth about 2 to 3 cents each even in worn condition.

 What about uncirculated 1975 pennies that were never spent as money?
 Most of these are worth 10 to 30 cents.